-For example, making $300,000 a year is a relatively common household income for couples living in places like San Francisco, New York, LA, San Diego, and Seattle.
+For example, making $300,000 a year is a common household income for couples living in places like New York City.
+Same thing for families living in LA, DC, Boston, and Seattle.
+The reason why is because many first-year top graduates now earn $150,000 – $180,000 all-in their first year!

 As you can see from the examples, it is very easy to reach $300,000 a year if you both went to college and land decent jobs in expensive cities like San Francisco, Seattle, New York, Los Angeles, Washington DC, and Boston.
 Half of America’s population lives on the coasts.